 - ENVIRONMENTAL SUSTAINABILITY

-ZQ is a grower accreditation standard owned and operated by The New Zealand Merino Company Ltd and is under application to certification ISO/IEC 17065:2012 which provides assurance for the integrity of our programme.
-Independent third party auditing audits are conducted by AsureQuality (www.asurequality.com), an internationally recognised assurance organisation compliant with ISO/IEC 17065 (formally ISO Guide 65 and ISO 9001), and accredited with the Joint Accreditation System of Australia and New Zealand (JASANZ).
+ZQ is an established grower accreditation standard, owned and operated by The New Zealand Merino Company Ltd and is under application to certification ISO/IEC 17065:2012 which provides assurance for the integrity of our programme.
+Independent third party audits are conducted by AsureQuality (www.asurequality.com), an internationally recognised assurance organisation compliant with ISO/IEC 17065 (formally ISO Guide 65 and ISO 9001), and accredited with the Joint Accreditation System of Australia and New Zealand (JASANZ).
 AsureQuality is a State Owned Enterprise that has been designing, developing and delivering farm assurance services since 1994.
 AsureQuality specialises in the delivery of audit systems with a high level of integrity and consistency, and audits approximately 15,000 sheep, beef and dairy farms per annum for several other assurance programmes within New Zealand and Australia.

 Our audits can identify improvements required on farm which result in agreed timebound actions.
 We will work with growers on continuous improvement however if egregious violations are identified and/or there is no commitment to take the required action, the grower will be excluded from the ZQ programme.

-ZQ certification is valid for 3 years however in New Zealand, our team of Area Managers are constantly visiting properties and have ample opportunity to discuss and assist with any challenges.
+ZQ certification is valid for 3 years however, in New Zealand our team of Area Managers are constantly visiting properties and have ample opportunity to discuss and assist with any challenges.
 Growers also have access to workshops and field days where collaboration is key.
-Our in-house production science team provide another level of expertise when needed
+Our in-house production science team provide another level of expertise when needed.

-Animal welfare is something we take very seriously, and it forms a significant component of the ZQ Merino accreditation programme which prohibits mulesing.
+Animal welfare is something we take very seriously, and it forms a significant component of the ZQ accreditation programme which prohibits mulesing.

 ZQ sheep graze on pastures in ‘free range’ extensive farming conditions.
 The ZQ accreditation programme ensures healthy animals by providing these five key freedoms: